-Merseyside derbies are renowned as being among the feistiest of world football's high profile clashes.
+Merseyside derbies are renowned as being among the feistiest of world football's high-profile clashes.

 Kevin Campbell had given the Blues an early lead and Liverpool had been frustrated in their search for an equaliser.

-With a little over 15 minutes of the game left, Campbell's strike partner Francis Jeffers burst through on an Everton attack but saw his dart halted by the linesman's flag.
+With a little over 15 minutes of the game left, Campbell's strike partner, Francis Jeffers, burst through on an Everton attack but saw his dart halted by the linesman's flag.

-"I tried to push him away and he had my shirt then there were a few punches."
+"I tried to push him away and he had my shirt.
+Then there were a few punches."

 Jeffers was able to look back with a smile at the incident.

 "I won on points!" he told evertontv.
 "I landed a few more shots than big Sander!

 "The passion takes over, it got a bit heated that night, but it was still enjoyable because we were on the winning side."

 Both Jeffers and Westerveld were dismissed for the altercation and Steven Gerrard followed them down the tunnel in added time.